 School Resource Officer’s assigned to the Criminal Investigation/Detective Bureau

-School Recourse Officers (S.R.O.’s) assigned to The Criminal Investigation/Detectives Bureau (CIDB) and are positioned on a full time schedule in the townships public high schools.
+School Resource Officers (S.R.O.’s) assigned to The Criminal Investigation/Detectives Bureau (CIDB) and are positioned on a full-time schedule in the townships public high schools.

 The SRO assume three primary functionary roles in the school community:

-- As A Resource Provider – The SRO can provide informal counselling to students and parents.
-This counselling can range from mediation of student problems to guiding students and parents to the appropriate agency.
+- As A Resource Provider – The SRO can provide informal counseling to students and parents.
+This counseling can range from the mediation of student problems to guiding students and parents to the appropriate agency.

 - As A Police Officer – The SRO will be a positive law enforcement presence in the school community and act as a role model for students.
 Uniformed officers also present a deterrent to violence, drug use, vandalism, and theft.
 Their presence will provide an immediate increase in safety and security for both students and staff.

 - The duties to be performed by each SRO are directed by Wayne Chief of Police, through the Police Dept. chain of command, in cooperation with Wayne School Superintendent, and/or his designee.

 - The SRO at all times will act as a role model to students and faculty by demonstrating appropriate attitude, behaviors, courtesy, and respect.

 - The SRO will provide assistance in programs for peer mediation, conflict resolution, and peer leadership.

 - The SRO will be certified by the State of New Jersey, Department of Education, to substitute teach in Passaic County Schools.
 He/She will offer specialized, short-term programs involving a range of topics such as security, crime prevention, drug and alcohol resistance education, and the criminal and juvenile justice systems.

 - The SRO will attend school functions, such as athletic events, dances, canteens, field trips, and when requested, faculty, PTA, and Board of Education meetings to provide additional support and visibility.